 Primary, secondary and tertiary structure of proteins; enzyme mechanisms; enzyme kinetics.

-EBS 513 /EBS 613 Biochemistry II: Introduction to Molecular Biology
+EBS 513 /EBS 613 Biochemistry II: Introduction to Molecular Biology4 credits

 EBS 514 /EBS 614 Biochemistry III: Metabolism and Bioenergetics4 credits

-EBS 515 /EBS 615 Environmental and Biomolecular History of the Earth
+EBS 515 /EBS 615 Environmental and Biomolecular History of the Earth4 credits